 - Identify Overlaps in Your Current and Desired Career Paths

 Today, there are many interdisciplinary fields that simply didn’t exist a decade ago, especially in IT.
 That’s why recruiters have started to think in terms of a person’s skillset or knowledge, rather than relying on the number of years a person has spent in a specific role.
+Programming and software development can also be taught through short courses or video tutorials online.
+If you have the ability to develop, interpret technical plans and convert into codes, you can consider working as a software engineer.
+This can also help you save for retirement as the salary of a software engineer can get as far as $158K annually.

 For example, if you workas a nurse but are tired of the long shifts, you can transition into a healthcare analytics role instead.
 This role will still make use of the medical knowledge that you have, while allowing you to work easier hours.
 Another popular second career is teaching, which can make use of all the experiences you’ve accumulated throughout your professional life.